cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 #### - `/updatetime`
 Update time of maintenance of all maintenance schedule.
 This endpoint is designed to update regular maintenance schedule and past maintenances; setting past maintenance as last service time and calculate the next maintenance schedule if a regular interval is set up.
 Ideally, this endpoint is triggered every day at a specific hour.
 Returns the updated time of the maintenance schedule.
-This endpoint deletes the maintenance schedule triples if its past, calculate the next maintenance schedule if any, and reinstantiate the triple with updated time.
+This endpoint deletes the maintenance schedule triples if it’s past, calculate the next maintenance schedule if any, and re-instantiate the triple with updated time.

 Sends an empty `assetData` JSONObject.
 Example: